 You may find it hard to believe, but if it doesn’t happen to you, getting scammed will happen to someone you know.
-And it could from any number of things, like your refrigerator and washing machine or hospital medical data.
-Medical records are stolen every single day, while 2,000 identities are being stolen daily thanks to tax data.
+And it could happen from any number of things, like your refrigerator and washing machine or hospital medical data.
+Medical records are stolen every single day, while 2,000 identities are being stolen daily from tax data.
 It’s less of a question of if you get hacked and more of a question of when and what do I do?
-If it hasn’t happened to you yet, you may know someone that it has happened to, and you could be impacted by that, too.
+If it hasn’t happened to you yet, you may know someone that it has happened to.
+Others misfortune with identity theft may impact you too.

 So what are you supposed to look out for to avoid getting scammed?